2026 Sessions

 From Data to Wisdom: Designing Robust Human – AI Decision Systems

-Advisor, Digital Natives & Scale-Ups
+Advisor, Digital Natives & Scale-Ups@Databricks

 The future of decision-making will be won by organizations that deliberately pair human judgment with AI at scale: decision flows where machines grind through the data and people bring expertise, nuance, and accountability.